lisosoma/ML-for-demographic-inference/README.md

 - Reveal the number of iterations required for the **random search** to archive the same likelihood as ML model.

 ## Methods
-To implement the pipeline was used Dadi package, in which there are methods that allow generating an allele-frequency spectrum according to the parameters of demographic history and counting the likelihood.
+To implement the **pipeline** was used **Dadi package**, in which there are methods that allow generating an allele-frequency spectrum according to the parameters of demographic history and counting the likelihood.

 Selected [demographic history model](https://github.com/noscode/demographic_inference_data/tree/master/2_DivMig_5_Sim) has five parameters that we want to predict.This model has the next parameters:
 - Size of subpopulation 1 after split (SSP1);